ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Findings were gathered by [tracing all `LDR_DDAG_STATE.State` values at load-time](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_node-analysis) and tracing a library unload, as well as searching disassembly.

-Each state represents a **stage of load owner work**.
+Each state represents a **stage of loader work**.
 This table comprehensively documents where these state changes occur throughout the loader and which locks are present.

-Doing load owner work requires first incrementing the [`ntdll!LdrpWorkInProgress` reference counter](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#state). `ntdll!LdrpWorkInProgress` can only safely be decremented when the loader has completed all stages of loader work on the module(s) it's operating on.
-Only one thread, the load owner, can do loader work at a time.
+Loader work requires first incrementing the [`ntdll!LdrpWorkInProgress` reference counter](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#state). `ntdll!LdrpWorkInProgress` can only safely be decremented when the loader has completed all stages of loader work on the module(s) it's operating on.
+Only one thread, the caller of `LdrpDrainWorkQueue` (i.e. the future load owner), can do loader work at a time.
 For instance, a **typical load ranging from <code>LdrModulesPlaceHolder</code> to <code>LdrModulesReadyToRun</code>** (may also include `LdrModulesMerged`) or a **typical unload ranging from <code>LdrModulesUnloading</code> to <code>LdrModulesUnloaded</code>**.

-**Note:** Be sure to distinguish between load owner work (`ntdll!LdrpWorkInProgress`) with processing (mapping and snapping) work (involving `ntdll!LdrpWorkCompleteEvent` and `ntdll!LdrpWorkQueue`); this work can be parallelized with the `LoaderWorker` parallel loader threads.
-The naming can be a bit confusing due to the broad usage of "work".
-Any thread can enqueue work to the work queue for (potentially parallel; depending on `MaxLoaderThreads`) processing, then the next thread to become the load owner can do the rest of the work (not reading from `ntdll!LdrpWorkQueue` but other module information data structures like the DAG(s) for module initialization/deinitialization).
-The `LdrpDrainWorkQueue` function (only to be called by a thread who intends to become the load owner) ties the entire loading process together (see later the [almost full reverse engineering of the `LdrpDrainWorkQueue` function](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrploadcompleteevent-and-ldrpworkcompleteevent)).
+When loading a library, loader work begins with mapping and snapping (i.e. "processing").
+A thread who intends to become the loader owner calls the `LdrpDrainWorkQueue` function. `LdrpDrainWorkQueue` increments `ntdll!LdrpWorkInProgress` and does the necessary mapping and snapping work, offloading this work to the parallel loader work threads (`LoaderWorker` flag in `TEB.SameTebFlags`) whenever possible.
+Every increment of this reference counter past the initial increment from `0` to `1` by `LdrpDrainWorkQueue` indicates another loader work thread processing a work item in parallel.
+The last thing `LdrpDrainWorkQueue` does before returning and while `ntdll!LdrpWorkInProgress` equals `1`, is set the current thread as the load owner (`TEB.LoadOwner`).
+With mapping and snapping complete, the loader can continue to fulfill the remainder of the loading process.
+The `ntdll!LdrpWorkQueue` data structure is only used during mapping and snapping, the load owner completes the rest of loader work by reading from module information data structures (not the work queue).
+For instance, library initialization relies on walking the `Dependencies` DAG data structure.
+From `LdrpDrainWorkQueue` to `LdrpDropLastInProgressCount` (where `ntdll!LdrpWorkInProgress` is finally set to zero and the current thread is decommissioned as the load owner) ties the entire loading process together.
+For more information, see the **[full reverse engineering of the `LdrpDrainWorkQueue` function](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrpdrainworkqueue)**.

  <table summary="All LDR_DDAG_NODE.LDR_DDAG_STATE states, the function(s) responsible for each state change, and more information">
   <tr>